mat-old/AirRocks-FlightController/README.md

 AirRocks-FlightController
 =========================

-AirRocks (AR) is a quad-copter flight controller which uses concepts of machine learning to achieve autonomous drone aviation.
+ARFC is a quad-copter flight controller which uses machine learning to fly better, faster, and smarter.